hendrycks/robustness/README.md

 [Download ImageNet-C here.](https://drive.google.com/drive/folders/1HDVw6CmX3HiG0ODFtI75iIfBDxSiSz2K?usp=sharing) [(Mirror.)](https://zenodo.org/record/2235448)

 Tiny ImageNet-C has 200 classes with images of size 64x64, while ImageNet-C has all 1000 classes where each image is the standard size.
+For even quicker experimentation, there is [CIFAR-10-C](https://zenodo.org/record/2535967), but improvements on CIFAR-10-C may be much less indicative of ImageNet-C improvements.

 ## ImageNet-P